Ramin-cs/OPC-UA-Client-node-tester/README.md

-# OPC UA Client Node Tester
+# Simple OPC UA Client Node Tester
 You can test your nodes, if the server accepts UPC UA protocol.

 ## How to use